Kevin-Lago/java-guide/02-beginner_java/11-annotations/README.md

     - Runtime processing

-- Annotations can be used on Classes, Constructors, Methods, Arguments, Variables ect...
+- Annotations can be used on Classes, Interfaces, Enumerated Types, Records, Fields, Methods, Parameters, Constructors, Other Annotations, Packages, and Modules.

 ```java
 public @interface ExampleAnnotation {